Marching percussion

-Marching percussion instruments are instruments specially designed to be played while moving.
+Marching percussion instruments are percussion instruments (usually drums, such as snare, bass, and tenor drums) specially designed to be played while moving.
 This is achieved by attaching the drum(s) to a special harness (also called a carrier or rack) worn by the drummer, although not all marching bands use such harnesses and instead use traditional baldrics to sling their drums (the British Armed Forces, for instance, still use the old style of slung drums).

 The drums are designed and tuned for maximum articulation and projection of sound, as marching activities are almost always outdoors or in large interior spaces.
 These instruments are used by marching bands, corps of drums, drum and bugle corps, fanfare bands, indoor percussion ensembles, and pipe bands.
 A marching percussion ensemble is frequently known as a "drumline" or "battery."

 Breakdown

 Drumline

-A "drumline," also known as the "battery," or "batterie," is a section of percussion instruments usually played as part of a musical marching ensemble.
+A "drumline," also known as the "battery" or "batterie," is a section of percussion instruments usually played as part of a musical marching ensemble.
 A drumline can also be a section on their own competing against other drumlines.
 Marching bands, drum and bugle corps, and indoor percussion ensembles are some examples of groups that include a drumline.

+The term "drumline" derives from the North American drum & bugle corps activity.
+In the 1940's 1950's, 60's and 70's, state and national drum & bugle corps championships were sponsored by two Veterans organizations, the American Legion and the VFW.
+Corps had to submit to Inspections.
+Inspection Judges would look for dirty or missing uniform parts, damaged equipment, loose threads, badly polished shoes, bad grooming and the like.
+National Championships were often lost because of infractions discovered by the Inspection Judge.
+The corps had to stand in line, by section, or in a single line during these Inspections.
+Thus there was a "horn line," a "flag line," and a "drum line."
+These terms are still common today in the drum corps activity.

+Prior to the late 1970's marching bands had "drum sections" not drum lines (or drumlines).
+The "drum line" term began to be used by other marching percussion ensembles in the 70's along with the instrumentation used in the drum & bugle corps activity.
+This includes multi-tenor drums and pitched bass drums with split parts, embellishments like back-sticking and stick tosses, and innovations like mylar drumheads.
+All of these were developed in and originated in the North American drum & bugle corps activity.

 The battery marches on the field in a group as opposed to the stationary front ensemble.
 The battery usually consists of snare drums, bass drums, tenor drums, and cymbals.
 In the past, marching timpani were common, as were marching keyboard percussion instruments such as glockenspiels and xylophones.
 However, due to the addition of the front ensemble, all pitched percussion instruments have since been grounded.
 A relatively small number of bands, mostly at the collegiate level, continue to field such traditional marching keyboard instruments; however, most bands have phased out their use.